-When determining the required maintenance in year 2023 based on the distribution of the P&OS asset stock, Council has adopted an 'As a percentage of Replacement Cost' approach to determine the Required Annual Maintenance.
+When determining the required maintenance in year 2022 based on the distribution of the Roads and kerbs asset stock, Council has adopted an 'As a percentage of Replacement Cost' approach to determine the Required Annual Maintenance.
 This is consistent with the International Infrastructure Management Manual and other industry standards.
-The percentage of the Replacement Cost adopted for Stormwater assets is as follows.
+The percentage of the Replacement Cost adopted for Roads and kerbs assets is as follows.

-Council's current 10 Year LTFP allocation of funding to P&OS Maintenance and Operating is broken down in the following table:
+Council's current 10 Year LTFP allocation of funding to RI Maintenance and Operating is broken down in the following table: